Lab 1 overview

 ##

 In this exercise, you are asked to modify the brute-force z-test function so that you generate your sampling distribution by simply sampling from the known data set under the null hypothesis.
-To do this you can use the ‘sample’ function in R. For this purpose you should sample with replacement.
+To do this you can use the ‘sample()’ function in R. For this purpose you should sample from the null with replacement.
 Here is an example:

-For this problem, let’s go back to the original null hypothesis: that salmon raised on the new diet will be smaller (lower mass) than those raised on conventional diet after one year.
+For this exercise, we will return to the original null hypothesis: that salmon raised on the new diet will be smaller (lower mass) than those raised on conventional diet after one year.

 Include your function in your submitted r script!

-This function should be named ‘z.test.q4b’ and should be specified as follows:
+This function should be named ‘x_vs_null()’ and should be specified as follows:

 • input:

-• sample = a vector of observed sample values
+• x = a vector containing the observed sample

-• null.data = a vector of observed sample values under the null hypothesis
+• nulldata = a vector of observations under the null hypothesis

 • suggested algorithm: